opt-out-tools/start-here/README.md

 ## Project Development

 Opt Out is an open source project under active development.
 Currently, machine learning models are being evaluated for their ability to classify sexual harassment text.
-If you would like to test the current model (trained on troll data), please see the 'Installation Instructions' below.
-If you would like to contribute to the project, please see [Contributing](https://github.com/malteserteresa/opt-out/blob/master/contributing.md) first, and then check out the find-out and try-out repos.
+If you would like to contribute to the project, please see [Contributing](https://github.com/malteserteresa/opt-out/blob/master/contributing.md) first, and then check out the repos.

 ## Funding
 If you would like to fund the project or make a donation, please email [Opt Out](mailto:opt-out-tool@gmail.com).